syncfusion-content/blazor-docs/blazor/treegrid/events.md

 ## RowDropping

-[RowDropping](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridEvents%601~RowDropping.html) event triggers when the row elements are being dropped on to the target element.
+[RowDropping](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridEvents%601~RowDropping.html) event triggers when the row elements are dropped on the target element.

 > The dropping action can be cancelled by setting the `Cancel` argument of the `RowDropping` event to true.